Kidney Beans with Turkish Pastrami Casserole

 2 tbsp crushed tomatoes, canned

 1/4 + 1/2 cup hot water

-7-8 slices of Turkish Pastrami, cut in 2s or 3s
+7-8 slices of Turkish Pastrami, cut in 2 or 3 pieces

-Cook all the ingredients with 1/4 cup of hot water (except the kidney beans and pastrami) over medium-low heat for about 15-20 minutes with the lid on.
-Then add the kidney beans with 1/2 cup of hot water.
+Cook all the ingredients with 1/4 cup of hot water (except the kidney beans and pastrami) at medium-low heat for 15-20 minutes with the lid on.
+Then, add the kidney beans with 1/2 cup of hot water.
 Replace the dish with an earthenware pot (Guvec/Terra Cotta) or oven safe dish.
-Cover the pot with aluminum foil.
+Cover the pot with the aluminum foil.
 Make 4-5 holes on the aluminum foil with the tip of a knife.

 Preheat the oven to 450 F (230 C).
 Place the pot on the middle rack and cook for about an hour.

 Meanwhile fry the Turkish Pastrami slices in a pan with 1 tbsp butter on both sides.
 Don't over fry them!
 Then, place them all over the cooked beans.
-Serve with Pilaf.
+Serve with Pilaf and Pickled Vegetables.